 Mortgages are the most common type of security encumbrance on a property.
-A mortgage must be created by means of a public deed (escritura pública) granted in front of a public notary, and must be registered at the Land Registry in order to be validly constituted.
+A mortgage must be created by means of a public deed (escritura pública) granted before a public notary and must be registered at the Land Registry to be validly constituted.